AllanWang/McGill-Public/Comp-520/notes.md

   * a / b - if a then b
   * a &vdash; b - if under the assumptions of a, then b is provable
   * a : b - a has type b

+## Garbage Collection

+* Memory allocation
+  * In stack
+    * Function call info, local variables, return values
+    * Allocated & deallocated at beginning & end of function
+    * Contains fixed size data
+    * Contains constant pool, local vars, baby stack
+    * Memory allocation is easy
+  * In heap
+    * Dynamic - unknown size & time
+    * Requires runtime support for managing heap space
+  * Data never point from stack to heap
+  * Heap deallocation
+    * Manual - user code
+      * Advantages
+        * Reduces runtime complexity
+        * Programmer has full control
+        * May be more efficient
+      * Disadvantages
+        * Requires extensive effort
+        * Error prone
+        * Often less efficient
+          * Can free larger blocks at once
+    * Continuous - determined on the spot
+    * Periodic - interval checks
+* When are records dead?
+  * Ideally, when they are never accessed again, but this is undecidable
+  * Conservative assumption - if they are no longer used within stacks

+### Reference Counting

+* Continuous GC
+* Extra field to track pointers
+* Dead when reference count is 0
+* Disadvantage
+  * Cyclic references don't get GC'd

+### Mark & Sweep

+* Periodic GC
+* Mark - mark if encountered
+* Sweep - go through all records and reclaim unmarked once
+  * Unmark all marked records as we go
+* Assumes that
+  * We know the size of each record
+  * We know which fields are pointers
+* Can run in parallel
+* Disadvantage
+  * Scanning can be expensive
+  * Heap may become fragmented